mstobb/simple_KFHL_dash_app/README.md

 ```
 Be sure to replace the username with YOUR username.

 Test out with: `uwsgi --socket 0.0.0.0:8080 --protocol=http -w wsgi`.
-There should not be an errors.
+There should not be any errors.

 11. Make `dash_app_startup.service` file in /etc/systemd/system/ with the following contents:
 ```